-Football, unlike most sports, have the athlete training more than they’re actually playing.
-Football players train 7-8 months out of the year, only to have a 3-4 month season.
+Football, unlike most sports, has the athlete training more than they’re actually playing.
+Football players train 7-8 months out of the year, only to have a 3-4 month football season.

-To ensure players are 100% bought in throughout the entire off season, it’s important to add a few elements to your training.
+To ensure players are 100% bought in throughout the off-season, adding a few elements to your training is important.
 Creating an atmosphere that is both fun and competitive will have athletes addicted to the process.

 - Create teams and combine the total weight

-- As Coach Grayvold mentioned on our podcast, each grade is their own team and they compete against each other at the end of the workout.
-Coach gave an example of a tug of war contest, sprints etc. It encourages players to get other peers to join, or they’ll lose drastically.
+- As Coach Grayvold mentioned on our podcast, each grade is its team, competing against each other at the end of the workout.
+Coach gave an example of a tug-of-war contest, sprints, etc. It encourages players to get other peers to join, or they’ll lose drastically.

-- Players can also compete with GPA, high GPA is rewarded and low GPA is punished.
+- Players can also compete with GPAs, a high GPA is rewarded, and a low GPA is punished.
 This concept works great among teams.

-Using competition to build a team structure helps solidify a team, especially in the fourth quarter of games.
+Using competition to build a team structure helps solidify a team, especially in the fourth quarter.

-Accountability is one of the biggest contributing factor in the off-season.
-The more players that are at a workout, the higher the energy and camaraderie is naturally built.
+Accountability is one of the biggest contributing factors in the off-season.
+The more players at a workout, the higher the energy and camaraderie are naturally built.

-The problem lies with both big/small programs is actually getting players to a workout.
-Accountability among the older players is what drives the younger players to attend the workouts.
+The problem lies with big/small programs getting players to a workout.
+Accountability among the older players drives the younger players to attend the workouts.

 Coaches will often have a competition where players can earn “points” for attendance.
-Enough points, players can earn meals, t-shirts, shorts and more!
-All depending on the team’s budget.
+Enough points; players can earn meals, t-shirts, shorts, and more!
+It all depends on the team’s budget.

-Although the prizes are great, accountability of players attending workouts shouldn’t be baited with prizes.
-Coaches needs to create a high energetic atmosphere where players are excited to lift and grow.
+Although the prizes are great, the accountability of players attending workouts shouldn’t be baited with prizes.
+Coaches must create a high-energy atmosphere where players are excited to lift and grow.

 Track Off Season Lifts

 Progress can be measured in a few ways.
-Whether it be on paper or a tablet, having players visibility see the progress will help them with motivation.
+Whether on paper or a tablet, having players’ visibility see the progress will help them with motivation.

-We’ve written about tools like Teambuildr which help teams track progress, attendance and player growth strictly by entering information on a tablet or their phone.
-Analytics are tracked in a nice and easy to read database for the coach which helps them stay organized on progress and attendance.
+We’ve written about tools like Teambuildr, which helps teams track progress, attendance, and player growth strictly by entering information on a tablet or phone.
+Analytics are tracked in a nice and easy-to-read database for the coach, who helps them stay organized on progress and attendance.

 Tracking weight and body fat progress is another way to keep players motivated.
-Every off-season, players should set goals they want to reach, as their bodies start to develop overtime.
+Every off-season, players should set goals they want to reach as their bodies develop over time.

-Weight loss for overweight players, gaining weight for undersized players and putting on muscle mass must be a focus during the off-season.
-Lifting weights with no goal in mind, both body fat and weight-wise does not give the athlete anything to strive for.
+Weight loss for overweight players, gaining weight for undersized players, and putting on muscle mass must focus during the off-season.
+Lifting weights with no goal in mind, both body fat and weight-wise, does not give the athlete anything to strive for.

-Body fat calipers, which are relatively cheap (found here on Amazon for $12) are a great way to track body fat.
+Body fat calipers, which are relatively cheap (found here on Amazon for $12), are great for tracking body fat.